-Jean Vanier joins a distinguished group of 44 former recipients, including Mother Teresa, who received the inaugural Prize award in 1973, Aleksandr Solzhenitsyn (1983), and Canadian philosopher Charles Taylor (2007).
-Last year's Templeton Prize recipient, Czech priest and philosopher Tomáš Halík, followed Desmond Tutu, the former Anglican archbishop of Cape Town, South Africa, in 2013 and the 2012 Templeton Laureate, the Dalai Lama.
+Rabbi Sacks joins a distinguished group of 45 former recipients, including Mother Teresa, who received the inaugural Prize award in 1973, Aleksandr Solzhenitsyn (1983), and philosopher Charles Taylor (2007).
+Last year's Prize winner was Canadian theologian Jean Vanier, the founder of L'Arche, an international network of communities where people with and without intellectual disabilities live and work together as peers.
+The 2014 Laureate was Czech priest and philosopher Tomáš Halík, following Desmond Tutu, the former Anglican archbishop of Cape Town, in 2013 and the Dalai Lama in 2012.

-Vanier, who continues to live on the grounds of the original L’Arche community in Trosly-Breuil, north of Paris, will be formally awarded the Templeton Prize at a public ceremony at the church of St Martin-in-the-Fields in London on Monday, May 18.
+He will be formally awarded the Templeton Prize at a public ceremony in London on May 26.

 Notes to Editors

 Jonathan Sacks was born on March 8, 1948 in London, the eldest of four children of Louis, a businessman who sold cloth in London's East End, and Louisa "Libby" Frumkin, who worked in her family's wine business.
 His parents instilled in him devotion to education, Judaism and wider society, a blend of secularism and religion that would become the template of his lifelong pursuits.

 He attended Saint Mary's Primary School in the Finchley area of North London, and, from 1959 to 1966, Christ's College School in Finchley.
 Although a Christian institution, half of the students were Jewish yet none of the school's teachers were, so he helped organize and lead assemblies for the Jewish students.
 He later credited this role as instrumental in preparing for a life of outreach.
 The teachers' respect for his faith also proved influential in his understanding that difference does not have to mean division.